AngleProtocol/angle-docs/other/amo.md

 ### Curve AMO

 This AMO is the only one that is so far automatically and trustlessly managed by smart contracts.
-It consists in minting agEUR in the Curve agEUR-EUROC when there are more agEUR than EUROC and burning agEUR from the pool when there are more EUROC than agEUR.
+It consists in minting agEUR in the Curve agEUR-EUROC when there are more EUROC than agEUR and burning agEUR from the pool when there are more agEUR than EUROC.

 This AMO acts as a sort of price stability module for the protocol, as detailed in [this governance proposal](https://gov.angle.money/t/aip-27-deploy-amo-on-the-curve-ageur-euroc-pool/473).